Marketplace Development Services: Ultimate 2026 Guide

 What is the average cost to develop a marketplace?

-Should I use a SaaS platform or custom development?
+Should I use a SaaS marketplace builder or custom development?

 Choose a SaaS platform if your needs are standard and speed to market on a minimal budget is your top priority.
-Opt for custom development if you have a unique business model that requires specific features and a branded user experience.
-A no code custom build can offer the best of both worlds: high customization at a faster pace.
+Opt for custom development if you have a unique business model requiring specific features and a branded experience.
+A no code custom build (using Bubble with an agency like Bricks Tech) offers the best of both worlds: high customization at a faster pace.

 Why is post launch support important for a marketplace?